 - Vegetarian/Vegan – The Acorn, Do Chay, Mila, Chi Vegan

 - Casual: Livia Sweets, Juke, Downlow Chicken Shack, Local

 - Family-friendly: White Spot, Rocky Mountain Pizza Company, Tacofino, Via Tevere

 - Ice Cream: Too many to mention!
 Check our top list here

 Vancouver is a young, nature-oriented and growing city by the sea.
 Future articles will hone in on some local favorites.
-We’ll uncover spots that are worthy of an in-depth visit, when schedules permit more than a 48 hour tour of Vancity.
+We’ll uncover spots that are worthy of an in-depth visit, when schedules permit more than a 2 day tour of Vancity.